MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-C-Interstate-Transportation-Animals-Including-Poultry-Animal-Products/part-86-Animal-Disease-Traceability/section-86.1.md

 *National Uniform Eartagging System (NUES).* A numbering system for the official identification of individual animals in the United States that provides a nationally unique identification number for each animal.

+*Official Animal Identification Device Standards (OAIDS).* A document providing further information regarding the official identification device recordkeeping requirements of this part, and technical descriptions, specifications, and details under which APHIS would approve identification devices for official use.
+Updates or modifications to the Standards document will be announced to the public by means of a notice published in the Federal Register.

 *Official eartag.* An identification tag approved by APHIS that bears an official identification number for individual animals.
-Beginning March 11, 2014, all official eartags manufactured must bear an official eartag shield.
-Beginning March 11, 2015, all official eartags applied to animals must bear an official eartag shield.
 The design, size, shape, color, and other characteristics of the official eartag will depend on the needs of the users, subject to the approval of the Administrator.
 The official eartag must be tamper-resistant and have a high retention rate in the animal.

 *Official eartag shield.* The shield-shaped graphic of the U.S. Route Shield with “U.S.” or the State postal abbreviation or Tribal alpha code imprinted within the shield.